rnajena/literature/README.md

 Put all the literature published by other groups (e.g. also literature you have published before joining the Marz Lab) to the file: webpage_outgroup.bib

+Use cleanbibfile script to clean the files before committing to the repository.
+This is necessary to make the plugin work correctly.